 d) list of TMGI, on which the service announcement for broadcast communication service is available along with the associated USD information (see 3GPP TS 26.517 [11]) for the MBS user service announcement service.
 If TMGI and USD information for MBS user service announcement is configured for a PLMN selected for broadcast communication service, the UE uses the information configured therein to acquire the service announcement for broadcast communication service; and

-e) default DNN and S-NSSAI pair for PDU sessions that can be used to join MBS multicast sessions (as specified in 3GPP TS 24.501 [refyy]) for which no other information is available.
+e) default DNN and S-NSSAI pair for PDU sessions that can be used to join MBS multicast sessions (as specified in 3GPP TS 24.501 [10]) for which no other information is available.

 5 Multicast/Broadcast UE pre-configuration